ranshiju/BayesianTN/README.md

 * out_dims = 5

-* simple_chl = True

 * if_pre_proc_T = 'square'  (to realize the rotation optimization proposed in the arXiv)

 * add_bias = False

 More instructions are to be added :)

 ### As you can see, I am a researcher in quantum physics, and not so good at programming.
 Therefore, the code is a little bit chaotic.
-You are welcome to modify and/or use this code.
+You are welcome and appreciated to modify and/or use this code.
 If you think this code helps, please kindly cite the arXiv paper.
 Thanks a lot for your interest.

 Cheers,